brandongregory/dndhelp/src/5e-build-guides/archer-builds.md

 ### <a name="Subclass-Samurai"></a>Fighter – Samurai

 Samurai gain an ability to grant themselves advantage on all attacks for a round.
-This can be useful with hard-to-hit-opponents, but synergizes really well with the Sharpshooter feat, which allows you to take a penalty to your attack roll for a boost to damage.
+This can be useful with hard-to-hit opponents, but synergizes really well with the Sharpshooter feat, which allows you to take a penalty to your attack roll for a damage boost.
 If you’re an elf, you can also take the Elven Accuracy feat, which allows you to roll three times instead of twice with advantage and take the highest of all three.
 (Fighters get more stat increases than any other classes, so it’s easier to get feats than it would be for other classes.)
-You don’t really get trick shots like the Arcane Archer or Battlemaster, but with this combo, you can rack up some insane damage.
+You don’t get trick shots like the Arcane Archer or Battlemaster, but with this combo, you can rack up some wild damage.

 A Samurai ability gives bonuses to social skills based on Wisdom, so having Wisdom as one of your higher stats (after Dexterity and possibly Constitution) is a good call, and leans into the wise, disciplined warrior who doesn't miss much.
 Fighters already gain proficiency in all weapons and armor, so you will not need to seek proficiencies through your class.
 With Dexterity as your highest stat, you'll want to stick with light armor.
 Any race that gives a bonus to Dexterity will work, but a bonus to Wisdom is nice too.